-Castleton was a great way for alum Mathew McNamee to step into his desired field through a personal learning environment.
+Castleton University was an excellent way for alum Mathew McNamee to step into his desired field through a personal learning environment.
 As an Athletic Training major and Heath minor, Castleton provided him with the ability to gain the valuable experience and knowledge needed to propel him into a successful professional career.

-“My clinical athletic training preceptors created an exceptional learning environment with the student athletes, allowing for great hands-on experience as an undergraduate,” said McNamee.
+“My clinical athletic training preceptors created an exceptional learning environment with the student-athletes, allowing for great hands-on experience as an undergraduate,” McNamee said.

-Having real world experience was a great confidence booster for McNamee when applying to graduate schools.
-He now serves as a Graduate Assistant at the Texas State University working towards a M.S. in Athletic Training.
+Having real-world experience was a great confidence booster for McNamee when applying to graduate schools.

-McNamee said some of his biggest role models during his academic journey were professors within his department, including Reese Boucher, John Feenick, and Katy Culpo.
+McNamee said some of his most significant role models during his academic journey were professors within his department, including Reese Boucher, John Feenick, and Katy Culpo.
 Each of them played an important role during his four years at Castleton.

-“They consistently pushed me to my limits and supported me with all of my extra curricular activities,” said McNamee.
+“They consistently pushed me to my limits and supported me with all of my extracurricular activities,” McNamee said.
 “They saw potential in me, believed in me, and pushed me in the right direction.
 I would not be where I am today without them.”

-Still, McNamee said some of his greatest memories took place during athletic career as a baseball player.
-As a four-year player he received two CoSIDA All District First Academic Team awards and was named NAC Conference Man of The Year.
-His team also took a NAC championship, which is on the top of the list of his greatest memories at Castleton.
+Still, McNamee said some of his greatest memories took place during his athletic career as a Castleton baseball player.
+As a four-year player, he received two CoSIDA All-District First Academic Team awards and was named NAC Conference Man of The Year.
+His team also took a NAC championship, which tops the list of his greatest memories at Castleton.